InformaticsMatters/squonk/README.md

     export SQUONK_DECRYPTION_KEY="GetTheKey"
     cd components
     ./gradlew installChemaxonLicense
+    ./gradlew installChemaxonLicenseToHome
     ./gradlew installChemaxonLibrary

+>   The `installChemaxonLicenseToHome` installs the license file to your
+    `$HOME/.chemaxon` directory.
+If you want to put the file elsewhere you can, as long as you set `CHEMAXON_HOME` to the directory you use.

 Once you've done this you can benefit from the full set of unit tests.

+## Running the Travis files
+Travis runs the scripts in the `build-scripts` directory.
+These scripts can also be run locally.
+So, to reproduce the Travis build commands, you could move to the project root and run the build script form there: -

+    ./build-scripts/build.sh

 ## Contributing
 Currently it is not expected that third party developers will find it easy to contribute to this codebase, but that will change.
 If you are